fmxsh/tot-ontology/README.md

 ## Constitution

+A _thing of things_ consists of a _thing of things_.
+(Intended self-reference).

+A _thing of things_ consists of a perceiver (also a _thing of things_).

+## Properties

-The _thing of things_ is constituted by differentiated perception.
+A _thing of things_ is differentiated perception.

-A thing is what it is not.
-Differentiated perception gives rise to the recognition that there are different things.

 By the ability to differentiate, we can isolate one thing, recognize it as unique and different from other things.
-(This constitutional ability or mechanism is used to recognize that the thing we construct is a thing).

-Contrast.

-## Properties

 Some overall thoughts before starting with individual properties: